geeeedev/Cheatsheets/CheatSheet-SCSS.md

 1. Remember:
     - Sass is the name of the preprocessor
-    - SCSS is more similar to CSS and easier to learn
+    - SCSS is more similar to CSS and easier to adopt/remember
     - all resources online mention Sass, not SCSS
-    - all features are available for both systaxes
+    - all features are available for both syntax
     - everything in SCSS is available in Sass
     - a CSS file is a valid SCSS file - compatibility
     - difference between Sass and SCSS is [subtle](https://sass-lang.com/documentation/syntax).
 &nbsp;
 &nbsp;

-> ### INSTALLING SASS
+> ### INSTALLATION
 - [follow installation here](https://sass-lang.com/install)
 - install on Mac OSX using Homebrew (the Dart Sass - Standalone/DartVM version - fastest/latest/greatest/Recommended)
 - Note the path to the Dart SDK: /usr/local/opt/dart/libexec